MicrosoftDocs/win32/desktop-src/SysInfo/rtlgetsuitemask.md

 ---
-Description: Retrieves a bit mask that identifies the product suites available on the system.
+description: Retrieves a bit mask that identifies the product suites available on the system.
 If this function is called in an application that runs in the context of a server silo, the suite mask for the server silo is retrieved instead. ms.assetid: 1D6434FD-D7BD-45F9-B7C3-238890AF9928
 title: RtlGetSuiteMask function (Ntddk.h) ms.topic: reference